ArenKDesai/Aren-s-Notes/operating systems 3.md

 Answer: The *inode bitmap*.
 Steps 5 and 6 are to read the inode bit map for the next available data block and to write to the inode bit map to make space for bar.
 Step 7 is to write to the foo data block.
 Remember, bar is in the foo directory.
 Steps 8 and 9 are to read and write to the bar inode.
+Finally, step 10 is to write to the foo inode.
+This is done last for error protection; if ther